Florida school shooting timeline

 2:28 p.m.

-Cruz got out and ran in the direction of tennis courts before he went south, according to the sheriff’s office timeline.
+Cruz got out and ran in the direction of the tennis courts before he went south, according to the sheriff’s office.
 At 2:29 p.m., it said he crossed a field and ran west with other people.

 2:35 p.m.